BasicWolf/archived-concrete-settings/docs/src/basic_concepts.rst

 is called for the first time.
 Validation consists of two stages:

-1. For each setting, call every :class:`validator <concrete_settings.types.Validator>`
+1. For each setting, call every :class:`validator <concrete_settings.validators.Validator>`
    of ``setting.validators`` collection.
 This validates a setting value as standalone.

 2. :meth:`Settings.validate() <concrete_settings.Settings.validate>` is called.